 4. Let the dentist know if you are experiencing discomfort

 Each patient has a different tolerance level for pain and discomfort.
 An orthodontist may not know a patient is in pain unless the patient indicates this.

 If a particular dental product is not working well, a patient should ask for recommendations about brands that would be better suited.
 If a cleaning technique is not producing desired results, the dentist may know of an alternative method a patient can use.

 6. Explore alternative options

 The cost of dental procedures is a weighty consideration for many patients.
 It is worth asking the dentist to look into more cost effective solutions, or enquire about financing options available at the dental clinic.

 Place your dental health in the capable hands of our dental practitioner.
-For an appointment, simply call our front office team at Orthodontist London for a suitable time and date.
+For an appointment, simply call us for a suitable time and date.